rguthriemsft/TeamWorkingAgreement/README.md

 - **Data first**

-  All the team members collect data first, aggragate the data and use it, when they need to have a decision.
+  All the team members collect data first, aggragate the data and use it, when they need to make a decision.

 - **Failure**